listed alphabetically

 William Blackburn, currently based in OH (USA), still struggles to find his car keys.
 His work appears in SCRAWL, Emerald Press, Route 7 Review, Edify Fiction, and Abstract Contemporary Expressions.
 His work will soon appear in The Blue Mountain Review and Castabout Anthology.
 He is a contributor to Adirondack Center for Writing’s PoemVillage 2019/2020.

 Sasha Blakeley is a poet from Vancouver, Canada.
 Her work focuses on the apocalyptic interplay between light and dark, and the urgent necessity of hope in times of crisis.
-She is currently teaching English in Taiwan, and in future she hopes to be a part of sustainable agriculture movements. sashablakeley@gmail.com
+She is currently teaching English in Taiwan, and in the future she hopes to be a part of sustainable agriculture movements. sashablakeley@gmail.com

 Hannah Cajandig-Taylor resides in the Upper Peninsula of Michigan, where she is an MFA Candidate at Northern Michigan University and an Associate Editor for Passages North.
 Her prose and poetry has appeared or is forthcoming in Snapdragon, Tulane Review, Pittsburgh Poetry Journal, Drunk Monkeys, Sidereal Magazine, and Rising Phoenix Press, among others.
 Additionally, she will be reading at River Styx’s Hungry Young Poets Series in mid-July.